-Warcraft3 i would say is my favorite multiplayer.
-4 very difference races, elements of role playing as well as real time strategy, not to mention fun lore.
-Too many great single players to choose from, can’t really narrow it down between chrono trigger, final fantasy 7, Castlevania Sympoth of the night, super Metroid, and Q*Bert's Qubes
+Warcraft III I would say is my favorite multiplayer for very different reasons.
+There are four very different races, elements of role playing as well as real time strategy, not to mention fun lore.
+There are too many great single players to choose from.
+I can’t really narrow it down between Chrono Trigger, Final Fantasy 7, Castlevania Sympoth of the Night, Super Metroid, and Q*Bert's Qubes.

 If you can design your own game, what would it be about and who would be the main character?

 I do in fact have an idea for this, but as I don’t see myself implementing the idea for many years, I feel the need to keep it secret until then.
 Only info at all I’ll give is it simple enough that it should be theoretically possible for a single programmer (me) to eventually complete by myself.

 Are you still involved with gaming today, and what role do you play?

 Well I obviously play a lot.
 I'm friends with people who play.
 I adjudicate TG records as do most of us.
 I try to give help to new members.
 I'm heavily involved in the discussions/arguments.
 And I’ve created a few tracks as well as donated my submission points to help fund other people’s tracks.
 I even started a show "Feelings and Stuff".
 Unlike Walter, I do NOT avoid confrontation, however after the confrontation is over, I do try to find ways to mitigate its damages.
 The goal of my show is to see all these gamer's are real life people and seeing them outside of the augmented world of video game verification can help smooth things over. you're more likely to be motivated to try hard to keep the argument polite if you see the other person as a real human being with feelings.

 Where do you see video gaming in the next 20 years?